 Dr. Christina Gabbert

-Echi (Christina) Gabbert is a social anthropologist with extensive fieldwork experience in southern Ethopia.
-Her research on conflict and peacemaking among agro-pastoralists resulted in the award winning PhD thesis 'Deciding Peace' at the Max-Planck-Institute for Social Anthropology, Halle/Saale, Germany.
-Echi's research foci reach from interethnic relations, agro-pastoral forms of subsistence and ecology, peace and conflict studies, material culture, oral history and music, to global markets and investment in Eastern Africa.
-At our institute, she is a research fellow and lecturer working in close collaboration with Nikolaus Schareika.
-Echi is currently developing the 'Global Neighbourhood approach' and coordinates the 'Lands of the Future' research network that connects scholars and practitioners who address land use changes on agro-pastoral territories.
+Echi (Christina) Gabbert is a social anthropologist with extensive fieldwork experience in Eastern Africa, especially in southern Ethiopia.
+Her research on conflict and peacemaking among agro-pastoralists resulted in the award winning PhD thesis „Deciding Peace“ at the Max-Planck-Institute for Social Anthropology, Halle/Saale, Germany.
+Echi's research foci are peace and conflict studies, agro-pastoral livelihoods, environmental anthropology and political ecology.
+At our institute, she works in Nikolaus Schareika’s team as research fellow and lecturer also for advanced and collaborative fieldwork and teaching methods.

 Echi’s current project „The Musicality of Anthropology and Time - Dimensions of Sustainability in the Pluriverse“ goes hand in hand with the making of the film „Fields, Floods and Meadows.
 Sharing Land in Arbore“.
 Fostering interdisciplinary environments beyond academia, Echi coordinates the international „Lands of the Future“ research initiative that connects scholars and practitioners adressing land-, food- and climate-policies on agro-pastoral territories and is co-editor of the volume Lands of the Future.
 Anthropological Perspectives on Pastoralism, Land Deals and Tropes of Modernity in Eastern Africa (Berghahn 2021).

 Information on the Lands of the Future Initiative